Chapter

 Stifling the lump building up in the back of her throat, she walked back around

-the perimeter of the portal, to where she and the others had been standing before she
+the perimeter of the portal, to where she and the others had been standing

 walked into it.